|

 to base my experience with Tacitus on my feeble English translation alone,

+I would never want to read Tacitus again.
 And I think that is the most important lesson to be learned here.

 Surely our students become greatly discouraged when translating a piece of